uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 While Elders and Knowledge Keepers across the land have told us that there is no specific word for “reconciliation” in their own languages, there are many words, stories, and songs, as well as sacred objects such as wampum belts, peace pipes, eagle down, cedar boughs, drums, and regalia, that are used to establish relationships, repair conflicts, restore harmony, and make peace.
 The ceremonies and protocols of Indigenous law are still remembered and practised in many Aboriginal communities.

-At the TRC Traditional Knowledge Keepers Forum in June 2014, TRC Survivor Committee member and Elder Barney Williams told us that
+At the =|TRC=Truth and Reconciliation Commission of Canada= Traditional Knowledge Keepers Forum in June 2014, =|TRC=Truth and Reconciliation Commission of Canada= Survivor Committee member and Elder Barney Williams told us that

 > from sea to sea, we hear words that allude to … what is reconciliation?